Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/photomone-digital-antists/index.md

 thumbnail_media: "photomone_digital_antists_header.webp"
 ---

-Welcome to my devlog for the game [Photomone: Digital Antists](https://pandaqi.com/photomone-digital-antists).
-As expected, it's a spin-off for my game [Photomone](https://pandaqi.com/photomone).
+Welcome to my devlog for the game [Photomone: Digital Antists](/photomone-games/draw/photomone-digital-antists/).
+As expected, it's part of the [Photomone Games](/photomone-games/) project.

 While developing that game, I invented some "expansions", that quickly turned into completely separate ideas that should just be separate games.
 This was the second of those.